 Results Of 4,942 patients at baseline, 18% had HFpEF, 19% had HFmrEF, and 63% had HFrEF.
 During follow-up, 21% and 18% of HFpEF patients transitioned to HFmrEF and HFrEF, respectively; 37% and 25% of HFmrEF patients transitioned to HFrEF and HFpEF, respectively; and 16% and 10% of HFrEF patients transitioned to HFmrEF and HFpEF, respectively.
-Predictors of increased EF included use of angiotensin-converting enzyme inhibitors and angiotensin receptor blockers, female sex, cases of less severe HF, and comorbidities.
+Predictors of increased EF included female sex, cases of less severe HF, and comorbidities.
 Predictors of decreased EF included diabetes, ischemic heart disease, and cases of more severe HF.
+Use of renin-angiotensin-system inhibitors was associated with lower likelihood of EF increase, but not with EF decrease (i.e., stable EF).
 Increased EF was associated with a lower risk (hazard ratio [HR]: 0.62; 95% confidence interval [CI]: 0.55 to 0.69) and decreased EF with a higher risk (HR: 1.15; 95% CI: 1.01 to 1.30) of mortality and/or HF hospitalizations.
 Prognostic implications were most evident for transitions to and from HFrEF.

 ↵∗ Drs.
 Savarese and Vedin are joint first authors.